3 Tips to Stay Running and Prevent Running Injuries

 Strength training which targets the muscles used in running and how they are used including glutes, core, calves are essential to prevent deconditioning and overload of fatigued muscles.

-If you are weak in a certain muscle or area of your body you will compensate by making the surrounding muscles having to work harder to support the weaker muscles.
+If you are weak in a certain muscle or area of your body you will compensate by making the surrounding muscles have to work harder to support the weaker muscles.

 Strength training may also improve running form and economy allowing to avoid fatigue for longer into your run.